dbt-labs/docs.getdbt.com/website/docs/docs/get-started/getting-started/building-your-first-project/build-your-first-models.md

 title: Build your first models
 id: build-your-first-models
 description: "Now that you've set up the starter project, you can get to the fun part — building models!"
-keywords: [projects, create a project, dbt project]
+keywords: [projects, create a project, dbt project, get started with Cloud]
 ---

 Now that you set up your sample project and had a successful run, you can get to the fun part — [building models](/docs/build/sql-models)!
 You will take a sample query and turn it into a model in your dbt project.
 A model in dbt is a select statement.